ying-teaching/python/5-functions/module.md

 ## 6 `random` and `math`

-The `random` and `math` are commonly used built-in modules.
+The `random`, `math` and `statistics` are commonly used built-in modules.
 You import them and call their functions.
 The command functions are:

 ### 6.1 `random` Module